sheelamohanachandran - Fotolia

 The need for a human touch could complicate AI's promise to autonomously analyze unstructured data that is interwoven with complex laws and regulations.
 To ensure that companies stay above board, a human should be kept in the loop, said Sokolin of Autonomous Research.
 "That means automated technology should have a human copilot that can course-correct what the algorithm is doing," he said.

-Businesses should rely on vendors for guidance on how to use AI for finance processes, but they also need to learn on their own how to audit the software to understand how it works and see the implications of its decisions, Sokolin said.
+Businesses should rely on vendors for guidance on how to use AI for financial services, but they also need to learn on their own how to audit the software to understand how it works and see the implications of its decisions, Sokolin said.

 "AI needs parental oversight," said Gartner's Buytendijk.
 "We don't have to be afraid that the robots will wipe us all out, or big dystopian visions like that.
 But we need to make sure that applications that use AI techniques have some kind of rollback or override as part of the reinforcement learning process.
 And we need to make sure we arrange accountability and responsibility -- and ownership of the data and the algorithms.
 In short, just get our digital governance right."